relu/kubernetes-workshop/README.md

 Now that we have a deployment running for our app we're ready to expose it to the external world.
 In order to do this we'll need to create an Ingress object.

-Normally an ingress object maps 1:1 with an external Load Balancer serivce, since we're running locally and not in the cloud we'll need to install an ingress controller.
+Normally an ingress object maps 1:1 with an external Load Balancer service, since we're running locally and not in the cloud we'll need to install an ingress controller.
 To install the nginx ingress controller component run: